hilton/hilton.github.com/blog/_posts/2021-02-16-respect-personal-names.md

 > Either you make sure your management has the cognitive capability to manage a complex and complicated environment or you pretend what is being managed is simple.

 Perhaps modelling peoples’ names as _first name_ followed by _last name_ represent the same naïve simplification as management consulting’s beloved 2×2 matrices.
-A discussion on management consulting’s value lies outside this article’s scope, but I can say that splitting personal names into _first_ and _last_ doesn’t work
+A discussion on management consulting’s value lies outside this article’s scope, but I can say that splitting personal names into _first_ and _last_ doesn’t work.
-Don’t take too much comfort in _most_ of your competitors also getting this wrong.
+And don’t take too much comfort in _most_ of your competitors also getting this wrong.

 ## Disrespectful name mangling